nfotinakes/trichopedia/docs/about/pachanoi.md

 ## Taxonomy
 ---
-There is much debate around the taxonomy of Trichocereus pachanoi.
-Officially, it is classified as a variety under the species "macrogonus" as Trichocereus macrogonus var pachanoi.
-It is also rumored to be changed to the genus "Echinopsis" as well.
-In the hobby, you will usually see it still referred to as Trichocereus, and this site will use that classification.
+There is debate around the taxonomy of Trichocereus pachanoi.
+On wikipedia, it is classified as Trichocereus macrogonus var pachanoi.
+Sometimes it is cited as being the genus "Echinopsis" as well.
+In the hobby, you will usually see it still referred to as T. pachanoi, and this site will use that classification.

+## Resources
+---
+Identifying T. pachanoi:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/TsBpWUQlESE?si=TX19GQVK3ANbMHLg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>